Reporting and offender management (accessible)

 - whether any alternative support is ongoing

-In addition to the above considerations, you can also take into account that the Home Office is not obliged to provide support where there are no legal or practical obstacles to a person returning to their country of origin.
-Such obstacles may include outstanding legal representations, an inability to secure a travel document or an inability to travel due to a medical condition.
+In addition to the above considerations, you can also take into account that the Home Office is not obliged to provide support including travel tickets, where there are no legal or practical obstacles to a person returning to their country of origin.

 However, where the person is able to apply to a national Embassy or High Commission for a travel document but is unwilling to do so, it will usually be difficult for a person to establish that the Home Office is required to provide support, including travel expenses, in order to avoid breaching their human rights.

 You also need to give consideration to any childcare needs.
-The reporting person may be able to leave a child with another person whilst they attend their reporting event, but you may need to consider reasonable requests for childcare costs.
-If the reporting person is themselves a vulnerable person who requires a carer or physical assistance in order to report, you need to consider reasonable requests for travel expenses for the companion.
+The person may be able to leave a child with another person whilst they attend their reporting event, but you may need to consider reasonable requests for childcare costs.
+If the person is also a vulnerable person who requires a carer or physical assistance in order to report, you need to consider reasonable requests for travel expenses for the companion.
 See also Childcare issues.

-You must next consider whether it is reasonable and proportionate to continue with the reporting person’s current reporting frequency, taking in to account all aspects of the progress of the case as well as any relevant personal circumstances of the reporting person, in addition to looking to reduce the expense required.
+You must next consider whether it is reasonable and proportionate to continue with the person’s current reporting frequency, taking in to account all aspects of the progress of the case as well as any relevant personal circumstances of the person, in addition to looking to reduce the expense required.
 This may include:

 - reducing the frequency of physical reporting where the event would not be meaningful (that is, nothing would be achieved to progress the case by the person’s attendance)